Australian museum hangs Picasso collection in women’s toilet after court ruling

 “We never had female toilets at Mona before, they were all unisex,” she said.

-“We’ll get the Lounge open again as a church/school/boutique glamping accommodation,” she added, which would allow the exhibit to deny access to men under section 26 of Tasmania’s Anti Discrimination Act, which would enable the venue to legally restrict male access under section 26 of Tasmania’s Anti-Discrimination Act, which outlines the specific conditions under which gender-based access restrictions are permissible.
+“We’ll get the Lounge open again as a church/school/boutique glamping accommodation,” she added – a measure that would allow the venue to legally restrict male access under Section 26 of Tasmania’s Anti-Discrimination Act, which outlines the specific conditions under which gender-based access restrictions are permissible.

-However, the museum planned to open the exhibit to men on Sundays—so men could learn to iron and fold laundry.
+However, the museum planned to open the exhibit to men on Sundays – so that men could learn to iron and fold laundry, said Ms Kaechele.

 “Women can bring in all their clean laundry and the men can go through a series of graceful movements (designed by a Rinpoche and refined by tai chi masters) to fold them,” she said in an interview published by the museum in May.

-TASCAT deputy president Richard Grueber ruled in April that Lau’s complaint was valid, as he had been denied entry to a part of the museum solely because he was male.
+Tascat deputy president Richard Grueber ruled in April that Mr Lau’s complaint was valid, as he had been denied entry to a part of the museum solely because he was male.

 “He had paid the full entry price for Mona, but was not able to experience the artwork contained within the Ladies Lounge,” Grueber’s decision stated, adding that the case “involves conflict between an artwork which deliberately and overtly discriminates for artistic purpose and legislation which has the objective of prohibiting discrimination”.

-When announcing her decision to appeal the ruling, Kaechele said in May that women loved the “space away from men,” and deserved a safe space exclusive only for women as reparations for the millennia of unequality.
+When announcing her decision to appeal the ruling, Ms Kaechele said in May that women loved the “space away from men” and that they deserved a safe space exclusively for women as reparation for millennia of inequality.

 Join our commenting forum